mikaelvesavuori/minibook-domain-driven-microservices-aws-in-practice/project-resources.md

 ---
-description: Where to get—and see—stuff.
+description: Where to get stuff.
 ---

 # Project resources